Best Practices to Write Title and Meta Description Tags for SEO

 If you plan on taking your search engine optimization efforts seriously, you need to keep two big things related to meta tags in mind.

-First, each page must have its own unique meta title and meta description tag.
+First, each page must have its own unique title and meta description tag.
 This is not an option, but a necessity!
 And second, write meta tags not for search robots, but for people who will potentially visit your website.

 Think about it this way: you only have about 10 seconds to convince searchers to click through to your page and not on that of a competitor.
 That’s where your meta tags come into play as searchers only see your page title and description in the SERP and have to make a call judging by the text they see.